Computer-Programming-B/Magic8Ball/README.md

 Magic 8 Ball
 ============
 Download [Magic8BAll.zip](https://github.com/APCSPrinciples/Magic8Ball/blob/master/Magic%208%20Ball.zip?raw=true) and extract the files.
-The folder holds artwork for a magic 8 ball.
+The zip file contains a folder with the artwork for a magic 8 ball.

 For full credit, your finished program should
 + Provide an answer based on user input (e.g. tapping, shaking, etc.)